samanthafrost/samanthafrost.github.io/_posts/2024-02-12-An-Introduction-to-Museums-MA.md

 ---
 layout: post
-title: An Intro to *Museums MA*- A Digital Humanities Project for the Aspiring Museum Professional
+title: An Intro to Museums MA- A Digital Humanities Project for the Aspiring Museum Professional
 ---

 ## What is the project goal?